fzero/fzero.ca/source/_posts/2012-12-25-ch-ch-changes.markdown

 people's stuff, it's high time I go back to making stuff other people would want to link to.

-Oh, and before I forget: **happy multi-denomitational food and gifts holiday!**
+Oh, and before I forget: **happy multi-denominational food and gifts holiday!**